 Whether you’re hoping to lose weight, build muscle, or simply care for your body, adding protein to your diet may help you accomplish your goal.
 When it comes to building up and repairing the human body, you simply can’t beat protein.

 If you’re wondering how to add protein to your diet, try CHiKPRO™, a nutritious chicken protein isolate powder.
 Versatile and easy to use, this protein supplement contains 25 grams of protein in each 30-gram scoop!
 Plus, you can use it in pizza, waffles, smoothies, frittatas, and many more delicious recipes.
 It is non-allergenic, dairy-free, and gluten-free.
-CHiKPRO™ also features in SNX-SMART™ Chicken Protein Snack Mix, which comes in several different flavors, including Sweet BBQ, Cheese Pizza, and Cinnamon Bun.
+CHiKPRO™ also features in MEAT-SNX™ Chicken Protein Snack Mix, which comes in several different flavors, including Sweet BBQ, Cheese Pizza, and Cinnamon Bun.
 To learn more, please visit the CHiKPRO™ website.